Ron Charles, Former Washington Post Book Critic: A Tipping Point in US Books & Letters

-This conversation is a part of Hill Center’s Life of a Poet series
+This conversation is a part of Hill Center’s Life of a Poet series.
+Ron Charles will be in conversation with poet, editor, and Life of a Poet curator and moderator, Kyle Dargan.

 There is a perfect symmetry to this conversation between Ron and Kyle.
 On April 10, 2013 Hill Center launched its Life of a Poet series in partnership with the Library of Congress and The Washington Post.
 Ron was our first moderator and his first guest was poet Elizabeth Alexander.
 Following the COVID-19 pandemic, Hill Center resurrected the series on September 14, 2023 with Kyle Dargan moderating and curating the series.
 Elizabeth Alexander was his first guest.